HTTP cookies explained and security policy

 .
 With Strict

 , the cookie is sent only to the same site as the one that originated it.
 In user terms, the cookie will only be sent if the site for the cookie matches the site currently shown in the browser’s URL bar.
+Even if you navigate from site A to site B, site B’s cookies won’t be sent on that navigation.
 Lax

-is similar, with an exception for when the user navigates to a URL from an external site, such as by following a link.
+is similar, with an exception for when the user navigates to a URL from an external site, such as by following a link (top-level navigation).
 This is the default behavior if the SameSite

 attribute is not specified.
 None